teyeheimans/domoticz-bash-scripts/README.md

 By default we will assume that your phone is "gone" after it has received 5 times an offline status.
 This is to prevent hickups which will keep flapping your device status.

-In general the ON detection will be quite fast, but the off detectionn
+In general the ON detection will be quite fast, but the OFF detection will take some longer.
+This is because there are a lot of "false-positives" where it seems that the device is offline, but it is not.
+This is also why the cooldown period is build in.

 ##### Domoticz preperation #####